ffarago-amelco/Mobile-SDK-Integration-Guide/Android Integration Guide/Optipush - 1 Setup.md

 ## Optipush setup
+TODO: Joel to add intro and explain this is an addon product

 In order to route end users back to the application from the notification, you must support *Deep Linking*.
 Other than _UI attributes_, an **_Optipush Notification_** can contain metadata that can lead the user to a specific screen within the hosting application.<br>